 Pipeline & Activity

 Dataset is similar to a scheme in BizTalk, except dataset can have an information about a path to a specific resource.
-Dataset represents a structure, a named view that points or references data you want to use in your activities as inputs or outputs.
+It represents a structure, a named view that points or references data you want to use in your activities as inputs or outputs.
 Datasets are, for example, files, folders, tables, and documents.

-Linked service is used as a link between a data store and a data factory, like a connection.
+Next, linked service is used as a link between a data store and a data factory, like a connection.
 Linked service can have compute resources for:

 - Azure SQL Database